rippleFCL/rpi-sensehat-mqtt/README.md

     log does not need rotating (log has already been rotated)
     ```

-1. Create a symlink of logrotate file to the directory monitored by `logrotate` (this requires `root` permission):
+1. Create a symlink of logrotate file to the directory monitored by `logrotate` and change the ownership to `root` (this requires `root` permission):

     ```sh
     sudo ln -s "$(pwd)"/rpi_sensehat_mqtt /etc/logrotate.d/rpi_sensehat_mqtt
+    sudo chown root rpi_sensehat_mqtt
     ```

 That is it.
 The log file should be rotated automatically during the next logrotate run--this is usually done automatically by your OS.